SUM-Soft/tor-client/README.md

 # Tor Client with Authenticated SOCKS5 Proxy

-This project provides a Docker container running a Tor client with an authenticated SOCKS5 proxy powered by `gost`.
+This project provides a Docker container running a Tor client with an authenticated SOCKS5 proxy powered by `3proxy`.

 ## Build the image